Why Do We Laugh? The Origins of the Social Brain

 Biography

-Fausto Caruana is a cognitive neuroscientist at the Institute of Neuroscience of CNR in Parma.
-His research focuses on the neural bases of motor and emotional behavior, as well as its perceptual processing mediated by the mirror neuron system.
-He conducts interdisciplinary research collaborations with scholars from other disciplines, including neurology, ethology, and philosophy of mind.
-He has given invited lectures at prestigious national and international institutes and conferences on both neuroscientific and theoretical topics and is the author of four books on motor cognition and affective behavior.
+Fausto Caruana is a Lead Researcher at the Institute of Neuroscience of the CNR (National Research Council) and a lecturer in Neuroscience of Language at the University of Parma.
+His research concerns the neural bases of motor and emotional behaviors and their perception mediated by the mirror neuron system.
+He has a strongly interdisciplinary background and conducts his research through collaborations with scholars from other disciplines, including neurology, neurosurgery, ethology, and philosophy of mind.
+He is the author of several books on cognitive neuroscience, including Why We Laugh.
+At the Origins of the Social Brain" (2024, with E. Palagi) and How Emotions Work.
+From Darwin to Neuroscience"(2018, with M. Viola), both published by Il Mulino.

 Information and Reservations